- Review Process

-Based on he United Nation’s 2030 Agenda of Sustainable Development Goals, this lesson is designed to introduce students to some of the core challenges created by globalization and the need to respond as a 'Global Citizen'.
+Based on the United Nations 2030 Agenda of Sustainable Development Goals, this lesson is designed to introduce students to some of the core challenges created by globalization and the need to respond as a 'Global Citizen'.
 The lesson requires students to visit three stations, each composed of activities to promote thought and discussion on a different aspect of global citizenship.

 Students have an opportunity to practice that essential skill - public discourse.

 The issues addressed (gender equality, fair trade, environmental and resource degradation) are both interesting and relevant.
 The pedagogy adopted (case study) is engaging and effective.
 Opportunities to move from understanding to action are available.

 The resource focus on the larger topic of global citizenship and the United Nation's 20130 Agenda of Sustainable Development has broad curriculum application for citizenship education.

 The case studies (gender equality, fair trade, environmental and resource degradation) used to explore this larger topic have more specific application for Geography, Social Studies, Environmental Science and Economics and may be used to explore these topics in terms of their implications for real people in real places.